ni/instrumentstudio-plugins/labview/examples/example-plugin/README.md

 (`ni_instrumentstudio_plugin_sdk-1.0.0.1.vip`) which you can obtain from one of the [Releases](https://github.com/ni/instrumentstudio-plugins/releases) from this repo into the desired version of LabVIEW using the [VI Package Manager](https://www.vipm.io/).
-LabVIEW 2021 and greater are supported.*
+LabVIEW 2021 and greater are supported.
-Download the

 ## Building

 * Open `ExamplePlugin.lvproj`
+* Build the `Plugin Packed Library` build specification
-* Build the `Plugin Packed Library` in the project
+  * Navigate to `Plugin Packed Library` under the `Build Specifications` folder in the project
+  * Right-click on the build spec and choose `Build`

 ## Installation of the Plug-In